mity/md4c/README.md

 * **Embedding:** MD4C is easy to reuse in other projects, its API is very
   straightforward: There is actually just one function, `md_parse()`.

-* **Push model:** MD4C parses the complete document and calls callback functions provided by the application for each start/end of block, start/end of a span, and with any textual contents.
+* **Push model:** MD4C parses the complete document and calls few callback functions provided by the application to inform it about a start/end of every block, a start/end of every span, and with any textual contents.

-* **Portability:** MD4C builds and works on Windows and POSIX-compliant systems, and it should be fairly simple to make it run also on most other systems.
+* **Portability:** MD4C builds and works on Windows and POSIX-compliant OSes.
+  (It should be simple to make it run also on most other platforms, at least as long as the platform provides C standard library, including a heap memory management.)

-* **Encoding:** MD4C can be compiled to recognize ASCII-only control characters, UTF-8 and, on Windows, also UTF-16, i.e. what is on Windows commonly called just "Unicode".
+* **Encoding:** MD4C can be compiled to recognize ASCII-only control characters, UTF-8 and, on Windows, also UTF-16 (i.e. what is on Windows commonly called just "Unicode").
 See more details below.

 * **Permissive license:** MD4C is available under the MIT license.